georgeslabreche/ccsdsmo-malc/docs/index.md

 Pointer attributes
 ------------------
-Pointer attributes are MAL attributes whose representation in C is a pointer type: `MAL::Blob`, `MAL::Identifier`, `MAL::String` et `MAL::URI`.
+Pointer attributes are MAL attributes whose representation in C is a pointer type: `MAL::Blob`, `MAL::Identifier`, `MAL::String` and `MAL::URI`.

 For these attributes the `NULL` value (null pointer) is allowed.
 For other attributes, the null value is represented by an additional boolean field called "presence flag".